 NOR flash vs. NAND flash

-NAND devices are accessed serially, using the same eight pins to transmit control, addressing and data.
+NAND devices are accessed serially, using the same eight pins to transmit control, address and data information.
 NAND can write to a single memory address, doing so at eight bits -- one byte -- at a time.

 In contrast, older, parallel NOR flash memory supports one-byte random access, which enables machine instructions to be retrieved and run directly from the chip, in the same way a traditional computer retrieves instructions directly from main memory.
-However, NOR has to write in larger chunks of data at a time than NAND.
-Parallel NOR flash has a static random access memory (SRAM) interface that includes enough address pins to map the entire chip, enabling access to every byte stored within it.
+However, NOR must write in larger chunks of data at a time than NAND.
+Parallel NOR flash has a static random-access memory (SRAM) interface that includes enough address pins to map the entire chip, enabling access to every byte stored within it.

 NOR flash is most often used in mobile phones, scientific instruments and medical devices.
 NAND has found a market in devices to which large files are frequently uploaded and replaced, such as MP3 players, digital cameras and USB flash drives.

 Some devices use both NAND and NOR flash.
-A smartphone or tablet, for instance, may use embedded NOR to boot up the operating system and a removable NAND card for all its other memory or storage requirements.
+A smartphone or tablet, for instance, might use embedded NOR to boot up the operating system (OS) and a removable NAND card for all its other memory or storage requirements.

 Major vendors and products